fujaba/fulibFx/ERROR_CODES.md

 This error is thrown if the framework fails to create a copy of an object because no duplicator has been registered for the object's class.

-### 9007: `Invalid type, expected '*' but got '*'.`

-- Runtime: ❌
-- Annotation Processor: ❌

-This error is thrown by the framework if the type of a value does not match the expected type.